CU-ESIIL/FCC24_Group_6/README.md

 Welcome to the Team 6 repository, an integral part of ESIIL and Earth Lab's Forest Carbon Codefest.
 This repository is the central hub for our team, encompassing our project overview, team member information, codebase, and more...

 ## Project Question
-How does the trajectory of carbon recovery vary among different combinations of disturbances (disturbance history)?
+How does the trajectory of carbon recovery vary among different combinations of disturbance legacies?

 ## Our Project Description
 The goal of this project is to understand trajectories (via a spatial random forest model using GEDI data) of above ground carbon recovery across combinations of disturbance legacies among wildfire, drought, and insects.
 We aim to understand these trajectories.